Silent Running: Reception

-On Rotten Tomatoes, the film has an approval rating of 71% based on reviews from 34 critics.
-The critical consensus states: "It doesn't fulfill the potential of its ambitious themes, but Silent Running stands as a decidedly unique type of sci-fi journey marked by intimate character work and a melancholic mood."
-On Metacritic the film has a score of 67% based on reviews from 13 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the a score of 67 out of 100, based on 13 critics, indicating "generally favorable" reviews.

 Vincent Canby, reviewing the film for The New York Times, said that Silent Running "is no jerry-built science fiction film, but it's a little too simple-minded to be consistently entertaining."
 Carl Sagan criticized the "technically proficient" film for depicting a future in which people have forgotten the inverse-square law, and that plants need sunlight.
 Roger Ebert awarded the film his highest rating of four stars and praised Dern as "a very good, subtle actor."
 Gene Siskel gave the film two stars out of four and compared it unfavorably to 2001: A Space Odyssey, saying that it had "the same effects but none of the wit or intelligence."
 Arthur D. Murphy of Variety lauded the "excellent special effects" and "broadly entertaining script" but faulted the "crucial miscasting" of Dern, explaining, "Walking around often in robes which crudely suggest some kind of airborne vegetarian Noah, and otherwise suggesting an out-to-lunch mentality, his characterization does not evoke empathy."
 Charles Champlin of the Los Angeles Times praised the film for avoiding "the usual heavy hokum associated with the [sci-fi] genre" and called it "a solid and well-disciplined first film.
 The spaceries really are impressive and the movie is an ingenious family entertainment which offers something to think about."
 Gary Arnold of The Washington Post called the film "the most original and interesting science-fiction melodrama since Planet of the Apes and a new classic of the genre."
 Penelope Gilliatt of The New Yorker wrote: "The robots have endearing qualities, paddling about as if in galoshes, and they play a wonderful game of poker, but this is sci-fi with the soul of an editorial."
 British film critic Mark Kermode has said that the film is a personal favorite and that he prefers it to 2001.